odai1990/talkversity/README.md

 > Node with express and mutler packege to get images .
 > React.js hooks and class to show the ability of working on both .
 > MongoDB
+> materialUI
-**I can also connected with mysql or postgress... but i chooesd mongoDB becuse it best for Node**
+**I can use bootstrap or grid and flex to build it but the best chooes is materialUI ** **I can also connected with mysql or postgress... but i chooesd mongoDB becuse it best for Node**

 ## Deploy